-SIGID (Signal Identification) is a strange hobbie.
-A lot of people (including myself) are constantly searching for radio signals, trying to identify them through example sounds and waterfall images using software defined radio (RTLSDR, Airspy, SDRPlay, HackRF, etc.).
+SIGID (Signal Identification) is to search for unknown radio signals, trying to identify them through example sounds and waterfall images using software defined radio (RTLSDR, Airspy, SDRPlay, HackRF, etc.).

 How can I do the same?